book club snacks like popcorn, cookies, finger sandwiches on a table

 We mean stovetop popcorn.

 Compared to microwave popcorn and air popped popcorn, it’s crunchier and way more flavorful.
-Plus, the flavor possibilites are as vast as your imagination so you can surprise your reading group with new creations every time it’s your turn to host.
+Plus, the flavor possibilities are as vast as your imagination so you can surprise your reading group with new creations every time it’s your turn to host.
 How does elote popcorn or s’mores popcorn sound?

 Don’t let the stovetop popping process intimidate you.
 It’s actually a breeze, especially with our Popper.
 This stainless steel popcorn popper has a multi-clad metal bottom that evenly distributes heat and comes with a patented spinner modeled after the same mechanism movie theaters use to make popcorn.
 It’s designed for consistently perfect popcorn!